A Functional Medicine Expert’s Guide To Beating A Cold + Boosting Immunity

 8. Increase your immune-supporting foods

 The second I feel a cold starting I reach for Manuka honey.
 This honey comes straight from New Zealand and its antimicrobial properties are out of this world.
 Adaptogenic mushrooms are another favorite of mine.
-Chaga (13) and Turkey tail (14) both work to bring balance to the immune system.
+Chaga (22) works to bring balance to the immune system.
 If you are dealing with a virus like the flu Chaga works great for that as well due to its antiviral properties.
 If you don’t like mushrooms you can get them in powder form to put in tea and smoothies but I personally love to eat them as a side with my meals sautéed with garlic and onions.

 9. Gargle with sea salt water